 Similarly, you shouldn’t expect to be at your best, work day after work day, without paying attention to your physical health, your mental health, and your brain health.
 As it turns out, all three are related.

 Remember all those things that your parents and health teachers preached while you were growing up?
 They were right.

 It’s nearly impossible to maintain focus if you’re not healthy and in decent shape.
-That means following the common-sense practices that contribute to health and wellness: eating a healthy diet, staying hydrated, not overindulging in drugs or other substances, and getting enough sleep (ideally, you should go to sleep and wake up at the same time each day).
+That means following the common-sense practices that contribute to health and wellness: eating a healthy diet, staying hydrated, not overindulging in drugs or other substances, and getting enough sleep.

 Taking healthy habits to the next level can boost brain performance and focus, too.
-Including “brain foods” like fatty fish, green leafy vegetables and cruciferous vegetables like broccoli, eggs, nuts and seeds supply the brain with a wealth of important nutrients, and getting at least seven hours of sleep each night boosts memory performance and concentration.
+Including “brain foods” like fatty fish, green leafy vegetables and cruciferous vegetables like broccoli, eggs, nuts, and seeds supplies the brain with a wealth of important nutrients.
+Getting at least seven hours of sleep each night boosts memory performance and concentration.